A Multi-Engine Land (MEL) rating allows a pilot to operate as pilot-in-command of an aircraft with more than one engine.

 - Post flight procedures

 As with all flight training, preparing for a multi-engine rating requires both ground and flight training.
 The ground information covers specifics including aircraft systems, principles of flight (normal and single-engine), aerodynamics, and weight & balance.
 The flight portion consists of normal and emergency multi-engine aircraft operations and maneuvers.
-American Flight Schools is home to two multi-engine trainers, the Beechcraft Duchess and a P2000T Tecnam.
+American Flight Schools is home to multiple multi engine trainers including Diamond DA42s, Tecnam P2006Ts, and Piper Comanche

 How Much Does It Cost?

 Assuming you meet the minimum requirements, this is what you can expect to pay: